CCFGomes/The_Canadian_Real_Estate_Market_2023/README.md

-# Canadian Real Estate Market Analysis (2022-2023)
+# Canadian Real Estate Market Analysis

 **Overview:**
-This repository contains a comprehensive analysis of the Canadian real estate market for the years 2022 and 2023.
+This repository contains a comprehensive analysis of the Canadian real estate market for the years 2019 to 2023.
 The analysis explores population growth, housing dynamics, affordability trends, economic influences, and regional variations.
 The goal is to provide insights and strategic recommendations for stakeholders in the real estate sector.

 **Folder Structure:**